Chem Chem Lodge, Tarangire Tarangire National Park, Tanzania

 Great Migration & Elephant Safari

-Nairobi – 2 night
+Nairobi – 2 nights

 Amboseli National Park – 2 nights